 - ParishPump has UK-based editorial material for church magazines.
 Includes some nice cartoons, black and white artwork and monthly coloured cover illustrations.
 Annual subscription.

 - Yvon Prehn’s Effective Church Communications site discusses and provides ideas for print and online church publications.
 From the theology of Christian communications to examples of publications from lots of (USA) churches.
 The material is available without charge.
-A sister site Church Communications Training>, also run by Yvon Prehn, provides training courses and access to other material.
+A sister site, Church Communications Training>, also run by Yvon Prehn, provides training courses and access to other material.
 This site has a membership model for full access.
 Several books and booklets are available as PDFs; they are free to members and available to for others to purchase.

 - Bible Picture Gallery provides part of the Christian Computer Art CD collection online.
 Lifetime membership for a small one-off payment.
 Does not have all the images from the CDs but a useful range of classic Bible illustrations and artwork.
 Web usage requires attribution and a link on the page.